eclipse-archived/codewind-docs/docs/_documentations/importing-existing-projects.md

 Requirements:

 - A `Dockerfile-tools` file is generated to build the project.
 Ensure the project can be built by using a `release` build configuration.
-For example, you should be able to build the project by using the command:
+For example, you can build the project by using the command:
 `swift build --configuration release`.
 - A `Dockerfile` file is generated.
 It runs the application that was built by using `Dockerfile-tools`.